Onnys/Capstone/README.md

 ```

 ## Roles and Permissions:
--Casting Assistant
+- Casting Assistant
-    Can view actors and movies
+    - Can view actors and movies

--Casting Director
+- Casting Director
-    All permissions a Casting Assistant has and…
+    - All permissions a Casting Assistant has and…
-    Add or delete an actor from the database
+    - Add or delete an actor from the database
-    Modify actors or movies
+    - Modify actors or movies

--Executive Producer
+- Executive Producer
-    All permissions a Casting Director has and…
+   - All permissions a Casting Director has and…
-    Add or delete a movie from the database
+   - Add or delete a movie from the database

 ## Endpoints
--GET '/movies'
+- GET '/movies'
--GET '/actors'
+- GET '/actors'
--POST '/movies'
+- POST '/movies'
--POST '/actors'
+- POST '/actors'
--PATCH '/movies/<int:movie_id>'
+- PATCH '/movies/<int:movie_id>'
--PATCH '/actors/<int:actor_id>'
+- PATCH '/actors/<int:actor_id>'
--DELETE '/movies/<int:movie_id>'
+- DELETE '/movies/<int:movie_id>'
--DELETE '/actors/<int:actor_id>'
+- DELETE '/actors/<int:actor_id>'

 GET '/movies'